keras-team/keras/docs/templates/preprocessing/image.md

     - __dim_ordering__: One of {"th", "tf"}.
         "tf" mode means that the images should have shape `(samples, width, height, channels)`, "th" mode means that the images should have shape `(samples, channels, width, height)`.
+        It defaults to the `image_dim_ordering` value found in your Keras config file at `~/.keras/keras.json`.
+        If you never set it, then it will be "th".

 - __Methods__:
     - __fit(X)__: Required if featurewise_center or featurewise_std_normalization or zca_whitening.
 Compute necessary quantities on some sample data.